-Romanian Chicken Liver and Onions with Polenta, a delicious and easy dish that reminds me of childhood.
-Packed with great flavours, and highly nutritious, this dish is also toddler-friendly.
-Low carb, high protein, gluten free.
+Chicken Liver and Onions with Polenta, a delicious and easy dinner recipe for the whole family, toddlers included.
+Packed with great flavours, and highly nutritious, this dish is also low carb, high protein, and gluten free, which means everyone gets to enjoy it.

 There are so many traditional dishes that make me proud of my background.
 From our beloved Sarmale, to some good old polenta that goes well with pretty much any meat or cheese, or this superb Chiven Liver and Onions, Romanian food is tasty, easy to make, and so full of great flavours.